foospidy/ipt-kit/README.md

 ipt-kit
 =======

 Bash scripts to help setup port redirects with iptables.
 This can be helpful when you want to run a process on a lower port but without elevated privileges (e.g. root).
 These scripts were created for running HoneyPy (https://github.com/foospidy/HoneyPy) on low ports.
 They are independent from HoneyPy so can be used for any purpose.
-They are really just convenience scripts for modifing iptables.
-Only tested on Debian.
+They are just convenience scripts for modifing iptables, and have only been tested on Debian.

 #### Scripts